 If you have a query regarding membership of the Yamatji Southern Regional Corporation Limited (YSRC), or would like to know more about the agreement, please contact the Corporation at Yamatjicentral@outlook.com

-On 31 August 2017, the State of Western Australia invited Southern Yamatji, Hutt River, Mullewa Wadjari and Widi Mob claim groups to enter into negotiations about an alternative settlement of native title claims.
+On 31 August 2017, the State of Western Australia, Southern Yamatji, Hutt River, Mullewa Wadjari and Widi Mob claim groups entered into negotiations about an alternative settlement of native title claims.

-What is the role of the Federal Court in the negotiations?
+What was the role of the Federal Court in the negotiations?

-The YNSRA negotiations are being run as Federal Court mediations.
-A Federal Court Judicial Registrar has been appointed as the mediator, and facilitates each negotiation meeting.
+The YNSRA negotiations were run as a Federal Court mediation.
+A Federal Court Judicial Registrar was appointed as the mediator, and facilitated each negotiation meeting.
 The Registrar reported to the Federal Court on progress made towards the deadline to reach and execute the ILUA.

-Who negotiates on behalf of the claim groups?
+Who negotiated on behalf of the claim groups?

-The four SPA claims have set up a 12-person Traditional Owner Negotiation Team (TONT).
-Through their Working Groups or Applicant Groups, each of the four claims has nominated and authorised representatives to be on the TONT.
+The original SPA claims set up a 12-person Traditional Owner Negotiation Team (TONT).
+Through their Working Groups, each of the claims nominated and authorised representatives to be on the TONT.

-Negotiations with the representatives of the State of Western Australia began on 14-15 November 2017 in Geraldton.
-The TONT will continue to negotiate face to face with the State to reach the best possible agreement.
+Negotiations between the TONT and representatives of the State of Western Australia began on 14-15 November 2017 in Geraldton.
+The TONT continued to negotiate face to face with the State to reach the best possible agreement up until December 2019.